d-velop/dvelop-sdk-go/README.md

 ./build/run-tests.sh
 ```

-Use Git Bash to run the tests on linux.
+Use Git Bash to run the tests on windows.

 ## Contributing